Simon Smith, Acceptance and Commitment Therapy (ACT)

 Do you feel stuck?
 Do the same thoughts and feelings keep showing up, stopping you from being the person you want to be?
 The counselling I offer attempts to help you move closer to the things that matter in your life, in-spite of any difficult feelings and thoughts.

 Working with purpose and heart, we will talk about what you value in life, what keeps you stuck and how you typically react to these things.
-Together we will work on skills to help you approach your difficulties in more flexible ways.
-These skills may help you step towards a life based on what matters, even though painful thoughts and feelings may still show up.
+Together we will work on ways to help you approach your difficulties in new and more flexible ways.
+This will involve developing the skills of noticing what is happening as it happens and of opening up to your experiences, including the painful ones.
+We will link this work to the things that are important to you and to what you want to stand for in life.
 Our sessions will involve talking things through and doing exercises together to develop these flexibility skills.

 Training, qualifications & experience

 I have a post-graduate diploma in person-centred counselling from Aberdeen University and I have also trained in acceptance and commitment therapy (ACT).
-I volunteer as a qualified counsellor at two counselling agencies in Glasgow in addition to running my online private practice.
-I previously worked for over 30 years as a geologist, both at home and abroad.
+I volunteer as a qualified counsellor at a counselling agency in Glasgow in addition to running my online private practice.
+I am currently studying the psychology and neuroscience of mental health at the Institute of Psychology, Psychiatry and Neuroscience, Kings College.
+Following my doctorate in geology, I previously worked for over 30 years as a geologist, both at home and abroad.

 I am a registered member of the British Association of Counsellors and Psychotherapists.
 I also belong the the British Psychological Society and the Association for Contextual Behavioural Science.